-The economy class cabin start behind door 2.
+The economy class cabin starts behind door 2.
 Finnair does not have a premium economy product, offering only two classes.
 Seats are standard 3x3x3 on the A350.
-As you can see from the photos, each passengers receive their own blanket.
+As you can see from the photos, each passenger receives their own blanket.
 In the very forward part of the economy class cabin are seats which offer additional leg room.